oscimp/amaranth_twstft/Doc/01_usage.md

 bitstream is loaded to volatile memory (configuration is lost after a power cycle).
 But it's possible to write bitstream into non-volatile memory (SPI Flash) by using `--flash`.

+**cmoda7 only**: by default *Vivado* is used to produces the bitstream, but it's also possible to use the *f4pga* Open-Source toolchain.

 ## Pin functions